openresty/lua-nginx-module/README.markdown

 Starting from `0.10.16rc6` of this module, this function accepts an optional boolean `binary` argument to allow arbitrary binary URI data.
-By default, this `binary` argument is false and this function will throw out a Lua error when the `uri` argument contains any control characters (ASCII Code 0 ~ 0x1F and 0x7F).
+By default, this `binary` argument is false and this function will throw out a Lua error such as the one below when the `uri` argument contains any control characters (ASCII Code 0 ~ 0x08, 0x0A ~ 0x1F and 0x7F).

+    [error] 23430#23430: *1 lua entry thread aborted: runtime error: content_by_lua(nginx.conf:44):3: ngx.req.set_uri unsafe byte "0x00"
+    in "\x00foo" (maybe you want to set the 'binary' argument?)

 This interface was first introduced in the `v0.3.1rc14` release.